sqlparser/sqlflow_public/grabit/readme.md

 Even better, grabit will fetch the data lineage back to the directory where the grabit is running. those data lineage result are stored in the `data/datalineage/` directory.

-This parameter specify which kind of format is used to store the data lineage result.
+This parameter specify which kind of format is used to save the data lineage result.

-Avaiable values for this parameter:
+Available values for this parameter:
 - 1: json, data lineage result in json.
 - 2: csv, data lineage result in CSV format.
 - 3: diagram, in graphml format that can be viewed by yEd.